Bob Merrick (footballer, born 1917)

-Robert Merrick (24 November 1917 – 15 May 1991) was an Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL).
+Robert Merrick (24 November 1917 – 25 May 1991) was an Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL).

-He was of no relation to the better-known Fitzroy player of the same name, that played for the club between 1919 and 1926.
+He was no relation to the better-known Fitzroy player of the same name who played for the club between 1919 and 1926.

 Early career

-Merrick, who was born in Warragul, played his junior football with Don Rovers in the Eastern District Football League, followed by Pascoe Vale.
+Merrick, who was born in Warragul, played junior football with Don Rovers in the Eastern District Football League, followed by Pascoe Vale.
 While at Pascoe Vale he was recruited by Richmond scouts and put on their supplementary list for the 1938 VFL season.
 Residentially tied to Essendon, the club wanted him to play for them so were unwilling to grant him a clearance to go to Richmond.
 Instead he returned to Pascoe Vale, but later in 1938 made five appearances for the Carlton seconds.
-In 1939, back at Pascoe Vale, Merrick won the Sub-District League's best and fairest award, the Marcus Clota Trophy, with a record tally of votes.
+In 1939, back at Pascoe Vale, Merrick won the best and fairest award in the VFL Sub-Districts with a record tally of votes.